Going Solar Using Payment Options

 A Same-As-Cash Loan makes closing deals, upselling, and delighting your customers an absolute breeze.
 It’s a short-term lending solution with no monthly payment required and no interest if paid off within the “same-as-cash” period.
 It’s an ideal option for customers who prefer not to use their own money today, even though they may have the cash on hand.

 Our Combo EZ Loan is an excellent way to offer your customers payment ease and flexibility as they consider adding renewable energy components to their home.
 Once the project is started, your customer will enjoy a no-payment, no-interest Same-As-Cash period while they await their tax incentives.
 When they get their tax rebate at the end of their same-as-cash period, they can make a nice lump-sum payment, then enjoy a low interest rate and longer payment terms, enabling them to end up with a monthly payment that’s at or below their former energy bill.

-On the other hand, a customer with less financial flexibility may be more interested in a 20-year Combo EZ Loan, especially if a 12-year loan doesn’t lower the payment to be at or below their average utility bill.
+On the other hand, a customer with less financial flexibility may be more interested in a 20-year Combo EZ Loan.
+Especially if a 12-year loan doesn’t lower the payment to be at or below their average utility bill.

 By offering a choice of payment options, you’ll close more sales.
-At EnerBank USA®, where we’re totally dedicated to the home improvement industry, we partner with hundreds of solar installers and distributors in the solar space.
+At Regions | EnerBank USA, we understand the home improvement industry.
 We follow the trends in the marketplace and understand your business.
-When you use our convenient Mobile Loan App, your customers can get approved in minutes, so you can get them in the installation queue right away, instead of waiting for them to line up a home equity line of credit or other funding, which can delay or cause you to lose the sale because the funding isn’t associated with you.
+With our convenient Mobile Loan App, your customers usually receive a credit decision in minutes.
+This means you can get them in the installation queue right away, instead of waiting for them to line up a home equity line of credit or other funding, which can delay or cause you to lose the sale because the funding isn’t associated with you.